jlooper/bletchley-park-workshop/workshop.md

 		"id": 3,//match the id
 		"instructions": "Pick up the",//written instructions
 		"name": "jewel",//clickable word
+		"initialHide": true,//initially hide results
-		"initialHide": true,//don't show this item until a condition is met "result": "The jewel suddenly burns red hot!"//what happens when you collect the item }
+		"result": "The jewel suddenly burns red hot!"//what happens when you collect the item }
 ```

 ### Enhanced Pages

-To add a page that depends on a condition being met, use syntax like this: `<Page url="2" instructions="" action="Fly West" condition="1" />` - here, you send your adventurer to page 2 (`2.md`), with optional instructions.
-The page link will hint where you're going, and the page link won't show until a condition is met (in this case, you have to pick up the key with item.id 1 to see the link).
+To make the user's experience more interesting, add a link that only becomes available when a user meets a given condition.
+To do this, edi the Page markup: `<Page url="2" instructions="" action="Fly West" condition="1" />`.
+Here, you send your adventurer to page 2 (`2.md`), with optional instructions.
+The page link will hint where you're going, and the page link won't show until a condition is met (in this case, you have to pick up the key with item.id 1 to see the link - try this with several items to see how you can guide your user's journey).
 Experiment with the engine to customize your user's journey.

 > Advanced: If you want to make changes to the logic of the relationship between inventory and page, edit the `app/game/.vuepress/game/Page.vue` file.
 You can see how certain elements appear and disappear based on the way the page links are formatted.